lukefleed/website/src/contents/small-worlds.md

 ### Experimental

-There is a repository named `experimental` that contains a number of scripts written in `C++` with the purpose of speeding up the computation of the omega coefficient.
+There is a directory named `experimental` in the repo that contains a number of scripts written in `C++` with the purpose of speeding up the computation of the omega coefficient.
 The scripts are not used in the project, but they are included for completeness.
-This scripts are not documented, not tested, and not guaranteed to work.
-I suggest to ignore them unless you are a C++ enthusiast that loves to read experimental code.
+This scripts _are not documented, not tested, and not guaranteed to work_.
+I suggest to ignore them unless you are a C++ enthusiast that has time to waste.

 ## References